RKNF404/chromium-hardening-guide/README.md

 In case you are curious, this is my personal setup.
 The main purpose is to demonstrate the usage of this guide.
 \
 \
 Lets start with OSs.
 I have an Android, Linux, and Windows machines.
 They are GrapheneOS, Fedora Workstation, and Windows 11 respectively.
 Because of this, your setup may vary.
+Also yes, I will swap to secureblue eventually, it is on the agenda for me.
 \
 \
 On GrapheneOS, I use Vanadium.
 It is without a doubt the best option on Android, but due to a lack of availability outside of GrapheneOS, it is difficult to recommend.
 Therefore, the next best option I would use is Chrome.
 Yes, Chrome with some settings changed and some flags altered in `chrome://flags`.
 Is this ideal?
 Not really, but it's the next best thing below Vanadium.
 For watching Youtube without ads, I use NewPipe, so adblocking isn't a big enough deal for my browsing to justify selecting a browser based around it. *Not-so-subtle suggestion against Brave.*